dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
-* when a components state changes via setState.
+* when a components state changes via setState. think of components as nodes
 * when you run `setstate` it markes a node as dirty
 * potentially rerendering the entire subtree but in practice is performant and tricks to make it rerender less